codidact/core/docs/linux-instructions.md

 ## Installation using Visual Studio Code

  1. Install the [.NET Core SDK][2] you need version 3.1, some package managers have a package for this.
+    *Note.
+On Arch Linux you need to install both the `dotnet-sdk` and `aspnet-runtime` packages, other package managers might divide this functionality too.*

  2. Install [Visual Studio Code][3].
 You need the official version from Microsoft, the debugger for C# isn't included in packages from your package manager.